-Accra College of Medicine has 24/7 Security personnel located at both the hostel and the campus all day and night to ensure the safety of all members of the University community.
+Accra College of Medicine has 24/7 Security personnel located on the campus all day and night to ensure the safety of all members of the University community.
 The mission of the Campus Security Service is to maintain a safe and secure campus by providing quality policing.
 We cannot do this alone.
 We know that collaborative working is vital at ACM and we work closely with individuals so they can act on sound and simple advice to protect themselves and their property.

 ‘Security’ is everyone’s responsibility, from the protection of personal assets and those belonging to the College, through to crime prevention on a personal safety level.
 The campus is an extremely safe place to be at any time of day or night, however, there may be risks around and when travelling away from the College, particularly in and around town .You can minimize risks by adopting a few simple precautions.